Mine reclamation

-Mine reclamation is the process of modifying land that has been mined to ecologically functional or economically usable state.
-Although the process of mine reclamation occurs once mining is completed, the planning of mine reclamation activities occurs prior to a mine being permitted or started.
-Mine reclamation creates useful landscapes that meet a variety of goals ranging from the restoration of productive ecosystems to the creation of industrial and municipal resources.
+Mine reclamation is the process of modifying land that has been mined to restore it to an ecologically functional or economically usable state.
+Although the process of mine reclamation occurs once mining is complete, the planning of mine reclamation activities may occur prior to a mine being permitted or started.
+Mine reclamation creates useful landscapes that meet a variety of goals, ranging from the restoration of productive ecosystems to the creation of industrial and municipal resources.
 In the United States, mine reclamation is a regular part of modern mining practices.
 Modern mine reclamation reduces the environmental effects of mining.

+Many abandoned mine sites have no reclamation works undertaken.
+The majority of mines throughout history have no stringent regulations applied.
+As a practice, mine reclamation began at the start of the 20th century.
+Returning the landscape to its original state is not possible in all cases.
+In most cases the physical and chemical stabilization of mine waste is the limit of mine remediation.

 Reclamation processes

 As part of the life cycle of a surface coal mine, completed mine areas must undergo rehabilitation.
 When mining ends, operators must restore the land to its approximate original contour (AOC) or leave the land graded and suitable for a “higher and better” post-mining land use (PMLU) that has been approved as part of the original mining permit application.
 Exceptions are provided when a community or surface owner is in need of flat or gently rolling terrain.
 Acceptable post-mining land uses include commercial, residential, recreational, agricultural or public facility improvements.

+In open cut mines rocky material is used for backfilling the excavation.
+A layer of soil that was stored in the premining is placed on top of the rocky material.
+On top of this layer is placed a layer of topsoil.
+The final step is the restoration of vegetation and long-term development of plant succession.

 Forestry Reclamation Approach

 Reforestation is a dominant way of post mining sites restoration.
 In some situation even spontaneous ecosystem development may result in reasonable forest cover but in most cases specific restoration approaches are used.
-Within the past decade, a new approach to reforestation —the Forestry Reclamation Approach, or FRA— has been promoted by state mining agencies and the Office of Surface Mining Reclamation and Enforcement (OSMRE) as an appropriate and desirable method for reclaiming coal-mined land to support forested land uses under SMCRA.
+Within the past decade, a new approach to reforestation—the Forestry Reclamation Approach, or FRA—has been promoted by state mining agencies and the Office of Surface Mining Reclamation and Enforcement (OSMRE) as an appropriate and desirable method for reclaiming coal-mined land to support forested land uses under SMCRA.
 This approach was developed through and is supported by research conducted through the Powell River Project, a cooperative research and education program focused on topics relevant to coal mining and reclamation in Appalachia.

 The FRA establishes guidelines for achieving successful reforestation on mined lands, and can be summarized in the following five steps: